Harper Simon: Appearances

-In 2012, Simon reunited with the Plastic Ono Band, and was a featured guest at three Yoko Ono shows—at The Brooklyn Academy of Music, L.A.'s Orpheum Theater, and San Francisco's Fox Theater—where he shared the bill with Iggy Pop, RZA, Thurston Moore, Kim Gordon, Eric Clapton and Perry Farrell, among others.
+He has performed on many occasions, as guitarist for Yoko Ono's Plastic Ono Band, including headlining ArthurFest and All Tomorrow's Parties, both in 2005.
+In 2012, he reunited with the Plastic Ono Band, as a featured guest at The Brooklyn Academy of Music, L.A.'s Orpheum Theater, and San Francisco's Fox Theater—where he shared the bill with Iggy Pop, RZA, Thurston Moore, Kim Gordon, Eric Clapton and Perry Farrell, among others.
+He also played guitar on Sean Lennon's album Friendly Fire, and appeared in the film by the same name.
+He accompanied Lennon on the road opening for Regina Spektor and the Strokes.

-Simon performed in the band Lavender Diamond for two shows at the Wiltern Theater in Los Angeles in 2013.
-Simon has regularly performed at the Los Angeles venue Largo, including two residencies at the venue, and has performed frequently with Largo regulars Jon Brion, Gillian Welch, David Rawlings, and Benmont Tench (Brion and Tench also appear on Division Street).

-Simon has performed several times with various members of the Grateful Dead.
+Simon has performed with various members of the Grateful Dead.
 In 2010, he performed with Bob Weir at the benefit for Rainforest Action Network.
-In 2012, Simon performed at the Jerry Garcia 70th birthday tribute along with Bob Weir, Cass McCombs, and members of Vampire Weekend.
-He shared the bill with the Grateful Dead's Phil Lesh at a benefit for Rainforest Action Network in 2013, and performed along with Weir, Lesh and others at the memorial for Grateful Dead lyricist John Barlow at the Fillmore Auditorium in 2018.
+In 2012, he performed at the Jerry Garcia 70th birthday tribute along with Bob Weir, Cass McCombs, and members of Vampire Weekend.
+In 2013, he shared the bill with the Grateful Dead's Phil Lesh at a benefit for Rainforest Action Network.
+In 2018, along with Weir, Jerry Harrison and others he performed at the memorial for Grateful Dead lyricist John Perry Barlow at San Francisco's Fillmore Auditorium.

-Simon has worked in collaboration with producer Hal Willner on two occasions.
-He performed for a two-week run in 2016 at the Adelaide Festival in Eric Mingus’ re-imagining of The Who's Tommy, which was produced by Willner, and performed in The Bells, a tribute to Lou Reed at the Lincoln Center in 2018, which was produced by Willner and Laurie Anderson.
+Simon worked with producer Hal Willner on two occasions.
+In 2016, he performed for a two-week run at the Adelaide Festival in Eric Mingus' re-imagining of The Who's Tommy, which Willner produced.
+In 2018, he performed in The Bells, a tribute to Lou Reed at the Lincoln Center. which was produced by Willner and Laurie Anderson.